Lavaei/ngx-grease-scroll/projects/ngx-grease-scroll/README.md

 type: `boolean`
 default: `false`

-(scroll directive only) Scroll to element when it is clicked
+(smoothScroll directive only) Scroll to element when it is clicked

 #### callbackBefore
 type: `function`